Skip to main content

 Frequently Asked Questions

-The new minimums are $25,000 bodily injury liability per person, $50,000 bodily injury liability per incident, and $10,000 property damage liability.
-These increase from the current $10,000/$20,000 BI and $10,000 PD.
+Recent PIP repeal bills have proposed new minimums of $25,000 bodily injury liability per person, $50,000 bodily injury liability per incident, and $10,000 property damage liability.
+These would increase from the current $10,000/$20,000 BI and $10,000 PD requirements.
 Liability coverage covers damages you cause to others in an accident.